Science

 Subject Leader

-My name is Mrs Knight and I am the subject leader for Science at Shobnall Primary & Nursery School.
+My name is Mr Bishop and I am the subject leader for Science at Shobnall Primary & Nursery School.
 I am passionate about Science and find it fascinating to consider how investigation can help us to learn about how and why things happen.

 It is my vision that science should be taught through the use of subject knowledge and investigation to learn and understand how the world works.
 Children are offered the opportunity to plan their own investigations that will answer questions about a theory.